-On other platforms, the installation location is often /var/Sun/mps.
-Find the installation location on your system and put the plug-in file inside the lib directory.
+On other platforms, the default installation location is often /var/Sun/mps.
+You need to locate the Sun Java System Directory installation location on your system, and put the plug-in file inside the lib directory.

-On Solaris SPARC\ computers, plug-ins are available in two versions: a 32-bit version and a 64-bit version.

-By default, the 32-bit version is found at /var/Sun/mps/lib.
+On Solaris SPARC computers, the Sun Java System Directory installation includes two versions of most libraries: a 32-bit version and a 64-bit version.
+By default, the 32-bit version is found at / var/Sun/mps/lib.
 The 64-bit version is found at /var/Sun/mps/lib/64.

+Both a 32-bit and a 64-bit version of the plug-in are provided.
 Copy both versions to their respective locations on your Solaris installation.
-At runtime, the Sun Java System Directory 5.2 loads the appropriate version.
+At runtime, the Sun Java System Directory determines which version is the appropriate version to load.